telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 **Regions with Object Storage service**

-* Test if it can be possible create a new container into the object storage and list that container
+* Test if it can be possible create a new container into the object storage, list it and delete the container.
-* Test if it can be possible deleting containers

 Configuration